-For added security and protection for your G Suite domain, you can use a user login section of the GAT+ tool here you can see all of the logins occurring across your domain by your users.
+For added security and protection for your Google Workspace domain, you can use a user login section of the GAT+ tool here you can see all of the logins occurring across your domain by your users.

-Under the action tab on each of the calendar, you can change permissions of the calendar, such as adding or removing secondary owner, adding editors or readers to the calendar.
+Under the action tab on each of the calendars, you can change permissions of the calendar, such as adding or removing secondary owners, adding editors or readers to the calendar.

 You can also view the Calendar events Future and Past.
 You can also take action on the calendars such as deleting the particular or recurring events.